OrchardCMS/OrchardCore/src/docs/reference/modules/Tenants/README.md

 ### Selecting a feature profile

-- Create a Feature Profile
+1. Create a Feature Profile.
-- Go to the _Configuration -> Tenants_ menu
+2. Go to the _Configuration -> Tenants_ menu.
-- Edit the tenant
+3. Edit the tenant.
-- Select a feature profile from the dropdown
+4 Select a feature profile from the dropdown.

 The _Feature Profile_ drop down will only be available if at least one Feature Profile has been configured.

+A feature profile can also be set when creating a tenant via the web API.